By Binay Gupta, Algorithm & NLP Engineer

 How we use CRF: We are building the largest, richest, most diverse recipe database in the world.
 For each recipe, we have 26 different attributes, which we collect from a variety of sources.
 These attributes often come in an unstructured manner.
 We use the CRF model to collect the values for attributes and later store them in our database.

 Endnote: Earlier, I had already mentioned that the performance of discriminative models (rather, any machine learning algorithm) is highly dependent on the quality of the data.
-Sometimes training data is not cleaned or is not correctly labelled.
+Sometimes training data is not cleaned or is not correctly labeled.
 In such a scenario, you can use the pseudo-labeling method to clean your training data.